Helicobacter pylori (H. pylori) infection

 Treatment

 • Proton pump inhibitors (PPIs).
-These drugs stop acid from being produced in the stomach.
+These medicines stop acid from being made in the stomach.
 Some examples of PPIs are omeprazole (Prilosec), esomeprazole (Nexium), lansoprazole (Prevacid) and pantoprazole (Protonix).

 • Bismuth subsalicylate.
-More commonly known by the brand name Pepto-Bismol, this drug works by coating the ulcer and protecting it from stomach acid.
+This medicine works by coating an ulcer and protecting it from stomach acid.

 • Histamine (H-2) blockers.
-These medications block a substance called histamine, which triggers acid production.
+These medicines block a substance called histamine, which triggers the stomach to make acid.
 One example is cimetidine (Tagamet HB).
-H-2 blockers are only prescribed for H. pylori infection if PPIs can't be used.
+H-2 blockers are prescribed for H. pylori infection only if PPIs can't be used.

 Preparing for your appointment